Cristi-Fogel/Playwright-1st/README.md

     2. navigate to where that file is installed
     3. java -jar jenkins.war --httpPort=9090
 * can use diferent port, check one that is not in use

+ - in Jenkins:
+  1. new project, can add gitRepo path or from localhost with setting a custom path
+  2. build steps -> Window(s) batch command OR Execute Shell (macOS) 2.1. input command to be executed: npm run regression
+  3. save -> Build Now
+  4. open up job -> console output for details